NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 Created by NachtRaveVL, May 20th, 2022.

-**UNDER ACTIVE DEVELOPMENT BUT DONT EXPECT ANY MIRACLES**
+**UNDER ACTIVE DEVELOPMENT BUT DON'T EXPECT ANY MIRACLES**

 This controller allows one to set up an entire system of sensors, pumps, relays, probes, and other things useful in automating the lighting, feeding, watering, and sensor data monitoring & collection process involved in hydroponically grown fruits, vegetables, teas, herbs, and salves.
 It contains a large library of crop types to select from that will automatically aim the system for the best growing parameters during the various growth phases with the hardware you have available.
 Works with a large variety of common aquarium equipment and hobby sensors.
 Supports sensor data logging to MQTT (for IoT integration), .csv data files on an SD card or Network share (for custom graphing), and can be extended to work with other JSON-based Web APIs.
 System config can be hard coded or saved to SD card, EEPROM, or Network share.
 Hydruino also comes with LCD and input controller support similar in operation to low-cost 3D printers ([support provided by tcMenu](https://github.com/davetcc/tcMenu)).
-We even made a custom 3D printed enclosure ([.stl's in extra folder](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/tree/main/extra)) along with some other goodies.
+We even made some custom 3D printed stuff ([.stl's in extra folder](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/tree/main/extra)) along with some other goodies.

-Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
+Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, Pico, and others - although one might experience turbulence until the bug reports get ironed out.
 Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

-Dependencies include: Adafruit BusIO, Adafruit Unified Sensor, ArduinoJson, ArxContainer, ArxSmartPtr, Callback, DallasTemperature, DHT sensor library, EasyBuzzer, I2C_EEPROM, IoAbstraction, LiquidCrystalIO, OneWire, RTClib, SimpleCollections, TaskManagerIO (disableable), tcMenu (disableable), and Time.
+Dependencies include: Adafruit BusIO (dep of RTClib), Adafruit Unified Sensor (dep of DHT), ArduinoJson, ArxContainer, ArxSmartPtr, Callback, DallasTemperature, DHT sensor library, EasyBuzzer, I2C_EEPROM, IoAbstraction (dep of TaskManager), LiquidCrystalIO (dep of TaskManager), OneWire, RTClib, SimpleCollections (dep of TaskManager), TaskManagerIO (disableable, dep of tcMenu), tcMenu (disableable), and Time.

 TODO datasheet links /TODO

 *If you value the work that we do, our small team always appreciates a subscription to our [Patreon](www.patreon.com/nachtrave).*

-## Reasoning
+## About

-In the most basic sense, automating crops is basically turning a bunch of relays on or off to push some dials up or down.
-This is not necessarily the most challenging of problems, as there exists a large variety of code projects out there that have tried their take on this same exact thing.
-Most barely had to hit 500+ lines of real honest code to arrive at a basic working setup.

-You can pretty much do everything this controller does using the Cloud, a few IoT sensors, and some ingenuity - very little coding required.
-You can literally, right now, do everything this controller can, on a RasPi with similar little effort.
-In fact, several of these bigger hydroponic controller setups have existed for RasPi and others for quite some time now, with well established and tested code bases, full web interfaces, custom phone apps, and more.

-Few have seen the value in putting to use the heaps of old, cheap, slow Arduinos that we all have laying around doing absolutely nothing.
-But as time has passed, the prices of MCUs have sharply risen.
-Add in a global chip manufacturing crisis, a pandemic, massive inflation, food shortages, etc., it then becomes a little more apparent that it's overkill to use a costly RasPi to turn a bunch of relays on and off.

-For devices at scale in today's world, a cheap, readily available, reliable MCU can meet these new challenges.
-You don't need the shiny fast red sports car version when you're turning on and off switches.
-Be it Arduino, ESP32, RasPi Pico, or others, cheaper MCUs have exploded in popularity, and rightfully so.
-This project aims to take advantage of these while keeping costs down so that everyone can more easily access hydroponics.
+We want to make Hydroponics more accessible by utilizing the widely available IoT and IoT-like microcontrollers (MCUs) of today.

+With the advances of technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to simply use one of these small devices to do what amounts to turning a bunch of relays on and off in the right order.
+Hydroponics is a perfect application for these devices, especially as a data logger, feed balancer, and more.

+Hydruino is an MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
+It allows one to throw together a bunch of hobbyist sensors from the hobby store, some aquarium pumps from the pet store, and other widely available low-cost hardware to build a working functional hydroponics controller systems.
+Be it made with PVC from the hardware store or 3D printed at home, Hydruino opens the doors for more people to get involved in reducing their carbon footprint and becoming more knowledgeable - and ethical - about where their food comes from.

 ## Controller Setup